Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 The [web hooks section](./doc/webhooks.md) contains more information and webhooks samples for Microsoft Teams, Azure Functions, Slack and more.

-###Liveness and readiness probes with kubernetes
+## Liveness and readiness probes with kubernetes and HealthChecks

-Asp.Net Core Healthchecks becomes really useful to configure our liveness and readiness tests in kubernetes deployments.
+Asp.Net Core Healthchecks becomes really useful to configure our liveness and readiness probes in kubernetes deployments.
 You can read more on the [liveness probes section samples](./doc/kubernetes-liveness.md)

 ## Contributing